Pokevian/caroolive-app/README.md

 CarooLive is free software distributed under the Apache 2.0 license.

 # Contacts
-Contact us at support@pokevian.com if you have questions or want to get more details.
+Contact us at support@pokevian.com if you have questions or suggestions.